hyper-ui/core/API.md

 ### PortalProps.parent

-By default, the children of the portal will be appended to `document.body`, but you can also directly specify a container node.
+By default, the children of the portal will be appended to `document.body`, but you can also specify a custom container node.

 ## HUI.Context

-This symbol stands for `context`s. `Context`s enable you to easily set context values out of components.
+This symbol stands for `context`s. `Context`s enable you to easily set context value pairs out of components.
 A `context` component accepts a `key` prop and a `value` prop.
 For example,

 ```js
 // Set the context value `foo` to 'bar'